 - While the scones bake, prepare the glaze: Whisk together the powdered sugar, maple syrup, maple or vanilla extract, and 2 teaspoons milk.
 Add additional milk 1 teaspoon at a time as needed to make a pourable glaze.
 Drizzle over the warm scones, then top with the remaining chopped pecans.
 Enjoy immediately.

-Wrap any leftover scones, then place them in an airtight container, and store at room temperature.
-Reheat very briefly in the microwave or enjoy room temperature.
-Leftovers will keep for up to 2 days, though scones are best enjoyed the day they are made.
+- TO STORE: Wrap any leftover scones, then place them in an airtight container, and store at room temperature for up to 2 days.